Sanchay0123/Noctis/Noctis Documentation (Obsidian)/e2ee-mesh-chat-docs/02-architecture/03-Component-Architecture.md

 Binds one direct TCP `Connection` to one M3 `crypto.Session` for the M4 scope.
-It orchestrates INIT/RESP handshake exchange, validates endpoint identity bindings, constructs APP_DATA packets, and exposes authenticated plaintext to the application only after successful decryption.
+It orchestrates INIT/RESP handshake exchange, validates endpoint identity bindings, constructs APP_DATA packets, and exposes authenticated plaintext to the application only after successful decryption..

 ### Local State